yeraassyl/whyth-ui/public/help.md

 -   Use the chat feature to ask the AI any questions about the lesson.

 ## AI chat
--   Start off the conversation by typing 'teach me'.
+-   Start off the conversation by typing 'teach me' or 'tell me about the subject in two sentences'.
 -   Request step-by-step explanations from the AI.
 -   Begin with concise questions instead of asking the AI to explain everything at once.
 -   Ask for clarification on anything that is unclear.